simon-bourne/include-doc/README.md

 ## Features

 - Write and maintain your examples in a normal Rust file, with full editor support.
-See [this example](example/src/doc_with_example.rs).
+See [this example](https://github.com/simon-bourne/include-doc/blob/v0.0.2/example/src/doc_with_example.rs).
 - Automatically hide imports.
-- Put many examples into one file, avoiding duplicated boilerplate for setup code. ee [this example](example/src/doc_with_tests.rs).
+- Put many examples into one file, avoiding duplicated boilerplate for setup code.
+See [this example](https://github.com/simon-bourne/include-doc/blob/v0.0.2/example/src/doc_with_tests.rs).